-Katherine Steele has dedicated almost her entire practice to defending small to mid-size companies repeatedly impacted by asbestos litigation and toxic tort claims.
-She represents construction contractors, owners, engineers, manufacturers, suppliers, and other businesses implicated in lawsuits related to product liability, construction defect, personal injury, and wrongful death.
-Clients appreciate her high level of experience, knowledge, and creativity in handling cases to protect their interests.
+Our friend and colleague, Katherine Steele, has retired after practicing law for over 40 years.
+Katherine has dedicated almost her entire practice to defending small to mid-size companies repeatedly impacted by asbestos litigation and toxic tort claims.
+She represented construction contractors, owners, engineers, manufacturers, suppliers, and other businesses implicated in lawsuits related to product liability, construction defect, personal injury, and wrongful death.
+Clients appreciated her high level of experience, knowledge, and creativity in handling cases to protect their interests.

 - Washington, 1981